Irakli Okruashvili: Arrest

 On September 27, 2007, Okruashvili was detained on charges of extortion, money laundering, and abuse of office while Georgia's defense minister.
 On September 28, 2007, several opposition parties organized a peaceful mass rally in Okruashvili's support at the Parliament of Georgia.

 On October 8, 2007, in a video taped confession released by the General Prosecutor's Office, Okruashvili pleaded guilty to large-scale bribery through extortion and negligence while serving as minister and retracted his accusations against the president, winning release on bail of 10 million Georgian lari.
 He also said that his earlier accusations levelled against Saakashvili were not true and were aimed at gaining political dividends for himself and Badri Patarkatsishvili and at discrediting the President of Georgia.
 Some opposition leaders said Okruashvili's statement had been made under duress.
-Okruashvili declared, however, that he had decided to cooperate with the investigation in order to "mitigate [his] situation".
+Okruashvili declared, however, that he had decided to cooperate with the investigation to "mitigate [his] situation".